karishmapatel27/netflix_clone/README.md

 You can find the server runing on http://localhost:3000

 ## CSS
-In this projct I have used CSS to style the website.
+In this project I have used CSS to style the website.

 ## Dependencies
 - [x] axios